 Finally, the data governance program needs to ensure that not only data, but the associated metadata is being managed in real time.
 Metadata is key to deriving true predictive analytics, which are critical to the insights and outcomes the utility sector badly needs.
 It is not enough to collect just data; data must be enriched with the physical, logical and conceptual metadata to take the sector into the next century.

-If you’d like to learn more about how to validate, govern and analyze your data in new and innovative ways to lower cost and improve insight, fill out the form below and we’ll help you explore a platform approach that can grow and evolve with your needs.
+If you’d like to learn more about how to validate, govern and analyze your data in new and innovative ways to lower cost and improve insight, then download the data sheet below.

 For a deeper dive into this topic, visit our resource center.
 Here you will find a broad selection of content that represents the compiled wisdom, experience, and advice of our seasoned data experts and thought leaders.